The role of non-synaptic interactions in odour object recognition

 4 March - Applicants notified regarding the outcome of their application.

-Any questions concerning this research project should be directed to Prof Thomas Nowotny: [email protected]uk
+Any questions concerning this research project should be directed to Prof Thomas Nowotny: [Email Address Removed]

-Any questions relating to the Leverhulme Doctoral Scholarship Programme, or the application process, can be sent to Shelley Jenkins, Senior Doctoral School Coordinator, at [email protected]
+Any questions relating to the Leverhulme Doctoral Scholarship Programme, or the application process, can be sent to Shelley Jenkins, Senior Doctoral School Coordinator, at [Email Address Removed]